stephenspreetail/infrastructure-interview-challenge/README.md

 **Code Changes:**

 1. Modify the `rotate_secrets` function in `rotate_secrets.py` to implement your solution
-2. Once you have completed your implementation you will be given the rest of the stub functions and responses to test against
-3. Run Your script with `poetry run python src/rotate_secrets.py`
+2. Run Your script with `poetry run python src/rotate_secrets.py`

-## Things we’ll be looking for:

-- Ability to read and interpret technical documentation
-- Ability to reason through a problem and communicate through the solution
-- Ability to debug issues as they arise